dj0804/GrievanceInsight/README.md

-# AI Grievance Summarizer API
+# AI Grievance Summarizer System

-A comprehensive AI-powered REST API for analyzing and summarizing hostel grievances.
-This system provides sentiment analysis, automatic categorization, trend extraction, and intelligent summarization of complaint data.
+A comprehensive AI-powered system for analyzing and managing hostel grievances.
+This system includes both a FastAPI backend for AI processing and a Next.js frontend for user interaction.

+## 🏗️ System Architecture

+- **Backend API**: FastAPI server with AI-powered analysis (Python)
+- **Frontend Portal**: Next.js web application for users and administrators (TypeScript/React)
+- **AI Processing**: Transformer models for sentiment analysis and categorization
+- **Data Analysis**: Pandas for trend extraction and statistical analysis

 ## 🚀 Features

+### Backend API
 - **AI-Powered Analysis**: Uses transformer models for sentiment analysis and text summarization
 - **Automatic Categorization**: Classifies complaints into Hostel, Mess, Academics, and Administration categories
 - **Trend Extraction**: Identifies recurring issues and patterns in complaints